 Photo by Taran Wilkhu

-Joseph works for the Mayor of London in the Culture & Creative Industries Unit, delivering new cultural infrastructure for London.
-Joseph works on the New London Museum, East Bank and the Thames Estuary Production Corridor.
+Joseph worked for the Mayor of London in the Culture & Creative Industries Unit, delivering new cultural infrastructure for London.
+Joseph worked on the New London Museum, East Bank and the Thames Estuary Production Corridor.
 He co-founded the social enterprise platform Sound Advice alongside Pooja Agrawal to explore new forms of spatial practice through music.
 In 2020 they published the book NOW YOU KNOW.

 He is a trustee of UD Music, a charity that empowers and harnesses opportunities for young people through Black music culture.
 He also hold positions as a board member of the Russell Maliphant Dance Company and an associate lecturer on the MArch course and Central Saint Martins. and an advisor to Theatrum Mundi.